 - If this ‘ideal’ Board is mapped with the current state and the foreseen changes in the Board composition over the next few years it becomes possible for the Board to plan ahead and ensure Board renewal is smooth and evolving towards an ideal.

 Core Suitability Evaluations

 Collective Suitability Assessment of Boards

 The Board Practice Collective Suitability Assessment Matrix tool provides a customised collective assessment of the Knowledge, Skills and Experience of the Board as a whole and is effective in giving boards an insightful overview of the mix of skills & expertise currently being represented on their Board against the competencies requirements of their Organisation’s Long Term Strategy.
-Apart from identifying areas for training and development to enhance board excellence, it is also helps appropriately orientate a Board in defining the required profiles of new Board members.
+Apart from identifying areas for training and development to enhance Board excellence, it also helps appropriately orientate a Board in defining the required profiles of new Board Members.

 Collective Suitability Assessment of Board Committees

-The Board Practice Collective Suitability Assessment of Board Committees is a critical assessment tool for every board seeking to deliver overall effectiveness through the effectiveness of its Committees.
-It follows an assessment process carried out against customised criteria and matrices to ensure that respective Committees are collectively competent on an on-going basis and collaborate together effectively to make sure they are delivering performance excellence along with alignment throughout the Board on Governance, systemic risk, long-term strategy and business modelling.
+The Board Practice Collective Suitability Assessment of Board Committees is a critical assessment tool for every Board seeking to deliver overall effectiveness through the effectiveness of its Committees.
+It follows an assessment process carried out against customised criteria and matrices to ensure that respective Committees are collectively competent on an on-going basis and collaborate together effectively to make sure they are delivering performance excellence along with alignment throughout the Board on governance, systemic risk, long-term strategy and business modelling.